• Skip to primary navigation

 • Press the dough firmly against the sides and bottom without stretching it and trim off the excess dough.

-• Prick the dough all over with a fork, cover, and place in the freezer for at least 30 minutes before blind baking.
+• Prick the dough all over with a fork, cover it, and place it in the freezer for at least 30 minutes before blind baking.

 • Line the tart tin with parchment paper or tin foil, covering the edges to avoid them from burning.